 Mingun Pahtodawgyi Pagoda Myanmar

-Time has also not been kind to the Mingun Pahtodawgyi Pagoda monument, it was severely damaged by an earthquake in 1839 and further damage in the 2012 earthquake making it unsafe to enter and has been closed to visitors since.
+Time has also not been kind to the Mingun Pahtodawgyi Pagoda monument, it was severely damaged by an earthquake in 1839 and was further damaged in 2012.
+These earthquakes made it unsafe to enter and has been closed to visitors since.